jmcanterafonseca/dataModels/specs/UrbanMobility/GtfsStation/doc/spec.md

 -   `type`: Entity Type

-    -   It shall be equal to `gtfs:Station`
+    -   It shall be equal to `GtfsStation`

 -   `source` : A sequence of characters giving the source of the entity data.